 Design & Development

 As a designer, you’ll have an opportunity to flex your creative muscles, whether it’s visualising a client’s website, creating graphics for presentations or laying out the pages in a medical journal.
-Developers, on the other hand, are responsible for building digital sales materials that align with designers’ visuals and successfully engage potential customers.
+Developers, on the other hand, are responsible for building digital sales materials that align with designers’ visuals, function smoothly and successfully engage potential customers.